Fannie, Freddie to start new securitization firm, regulator says

 The new company will be structured as a joint venture that is owned by Fannie Mae and Freddie Mac, DeMarco told reporters on a conference call to discuss FHFA's plans.

-DeMarco expects Congress will ultimately decide how the securitization platform is operated and whether it should be privatized.
+In the long term, he expects policymakers will ultimately decide how the securitization platform is operated, and whether it should be privatized.

 "We are on a path to replace the outdated proprietary operational systems of Fannie and Freddie," DeMarco told reporters.
 "It could be turned to some form of a market utility."